AlhNobleman/AlhNobleman/README.md

-# Hi there, I'm Noble 👋
+# Hi there, I'm Shomoye 👋.
+Numbers should tell a story - I will make sure they do

 ## Data Analyst